VattamBhavaniPrasad5i5/phishing-url-detection/README.md

 # PHISHING-URL-DETECTION
+The purpose of Phishing Domain Detection is detecting phishing domain names.
+Therefore, passive queries related to the domain name, which we want to classify as phishing or not, provide useful information to us.
 I dropped dulicates because URLs are uniqic from each other I used some technique like tokenizer ,count vectorizer
 # TOKENIZER